-When making procurement decisions the Council will consider long term benefits and implications to the whole organisation and wider community.
+When making procurement decisions the Council will consider long term benefits, economic impacts, consequences and implications to the whole organisation and wider community.
 Council business units are expected to act collaboratively, to leverage supply requirements and achieve best value.
 This will be supported by:

 - Forward planning procurement activities and contract expiries to ensure sufficient time is allowed and appropriate resources are available - Ensuring that staff with the responsibility for managing and overseeing procurement activities are suitably skilled and experienced, and external advice and capability is utilised when appropriate - Ensuring that suppliers enter into Council's standard terms and conditions at all times.
-Any terms and conditions proposed by suppliers and any variations to Council's standard terms and conditions shall be reviewed and approved by Legal Services before Council execution. - Ensuring that if Council engages a third party to procure goods, services or works on Council's behalf, that third party adheres to this Procurement Policy.
+Any material terms and conditions proposed by suppliers and any material variations to Council's standard terms and conditions shall be reviewed and approved by Legal Services before Council execution. - Ensuring that if Council engages a third party to procure goods, services or works on Council's behalf, that third party adheres to this Procurement Policy. - Asking suppliers to apply innovative thinking and provide advice to Council to ensure continuous improvement of goods, services and works procured.